al6x/nim/keep/readme.md

 # Todo

-- Hierarchical tags
 - make tags and text lowercase, make it tags, mtags, ltags
-- Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
-- merge tags doc -> section -> block, do it at keep
 - Turn alex/notes into space
 - Make search
+- Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
 - Use block or text table to display list of notes
 - Add block and doc id to search index
 - Refactor space, so it can have mixed content, ftext etc